 Master of Fine Arts

-The taught MA courses can be taken as the first year towards the Master of Fine Arts (MFA), which includes a second year of research.
+The taught MA courses in Ancient Visual and Material Culture can be taken as the first year towards the Master of Fine Arts (MFA), which includes a second year of research.
 The MFA is designed to provide students with an opportunity to take their MA study to the next level.
 The first year comprises a taught MA course.
 The second year is project-based and takes the form of an independent project undertaken with full supervision but normally without residence, at the level of a PhD, and focused on an area of creativity and practice.
 The MFA thus combines both taught and research elements over the course of study.
 The MFA is designed to produce graduates who will form the next generation of creative practitioners, cultural-policy makers and educators.
 As a qualification that goes beyond the MA, the MFA will ensure that these graduates are of an advanced standard and that the ideas they then take out into the workplace are grounded in study and practice of the highest academic and professional rigour.

 To apply online, please go to: warwick.ac.uk/go/pgapply.

-On-site MA seminar at the Ashmolean
+On-site MA seminar at the Ashmolean Museum in Oxford.